• About

 Get Known and Be Seen

 One way to attract volunteers is to keep a high profile in all the right places.
 Take your volunteer recruitment strategy to school events and activities.
-That could be parent-teacher nights, back-to-school nights, sporting occasions, school stage plays, etc.
+That could be parent-teacher nights, back-to-school nights, sporting events, school stage plays, etc. Set up a table with sign-up sheets, and bring information about your mission and upcoming fundraising events.

 Another approach to recruiting volunteers is to target those with a personal stake in the program.
-For instance, if you’re setting up an athletic Booster Club, it makes sense to seek an athletic director from the athletic department.
+For instance, if you’re setting up an athletic booster club, it makes sense to seek an athletic director from the athletic department.
+Parents whose children directly participate in the program are often the most motivated volunteers—they already attend practices, games, and performances.

 #4 Register as a Nonprofit(Tax-exempt) Corporation

-A nonprofit corporation is the most conventional legal structure for the Booster.
-For this, you need to draft and file the correct documentation to qualify as a state nonprofit group.
-That typically includes files for the following:
+A nonprofit corporation is the most conventional legal structure for the booster.
+For this, you need to draft and file the correct documentation to qualify as a nonprofit organization.
+Your filing will typically include the following:

 • Name and address of the incorporator(s)